AudioKit/AudioKit/Examples/README.md

 ## Examples for iOS and macOS

+* AKSampler Demo - try the new AKSampler instrument with MIDI
 * Audio Unit Manager - host audio units inside your application
 * File Converter - convert various file types
 * Microphone Analysis - frequency and amplitude information from the incoming audio stream